Skip to content

 5. Type Conversion Operators

-Type conversion operators allow an object to be explicitly or implicitly converted to another type, but this is the category of overloading most prone to pitfalls.
+Type conversion operators allow objects to be explicitly or implicitly converted to other types, but this is the type of overload most prone to pitfalls.

 class Temperature {